massalabs/massa/docs/technical-doc/Endorsements.rst

 Choosing the value of `E`
 =========================
 The value of `E` has implication both in the safety and in the performance of the protocol.
-In terms of performance, the greater the value of `E` is, the more ressources (bandwith, memory, computing power) is alocated to generating, broadcasting and including endorsments, which could induce latency.
+In terms of performance, the greater the value of `E` is, the more ressources (bandwith, memory, computing power) is needed to generate, broadcast and include endorsements, which could induce latency.
 One the other hand, the value of `E` has implications in the safety of the protocol.
 The threat we are looking at here is the finality fork attack.

 Finality fork attacks